paulmillr/noble-secp256k1/README.md

 an elliptic curve that could be used for asymmetric encryption, ECDH key agreement protocol and signature schemes.
 Supports deterministic **ECDSA** from RFC6979 and **Schnorr** signatures from BIP0340.

-[**Audited**](#security) by an independent security firm.
+[**Audited**](#security) with crowdfunding by an independent security firm.
 Tested against thousands of test vectors from a different library.
 Check out [the online demo](https://paulmillr.com/ecc) and blog post: [Learning fast elliptic-curve cryptography in JS](https://paulmillr.com/posts/noble-secp256k1-fast-ecc/)

 ### This library belongs to *noble* crypto